itspavant/tix-cli/README.md

 - **Reports**: Export your tasks in text or JSON format
 - **Colored Output**: Beautiful terminal UI with rich formatting
 - **Bulk Operations**: Mark multiple tasks as done at once
+- **Shell Completion**: Auto-completion support for bash, zsh, and fish shells

 ## 🚀 Quick Start